davidgiven/fluxengine/doc/using.md

 Typically I do this:

 ```
-$ fluxengine read brother -s :d=0 -o brother.img --write-flux=brother.flux --write-svg=brother.svg
+$ fluxengine read brother -s :d=0 -o brother.img --write-flux=brother.flux --overwrite --write-svg=brother.svg
 ```

 This will read the disk in drive 0 and write out a filesystem image.
-It'll also copy the flux to brother.flux and write out an SVG visualisation.
+It'll also copy the flux to `brother.flux` (replacing any old one) and write out an SVG visualisation.
 If I then need to tweak the settings, I can rerun the decode without having to physically touch the disk like this:

 ```
 $ fluxengine read brother -s brother.flux -o brother.img --write-svg=brother.svg